dorgonman/HorizonTweenDemo/README.md

 * TweenSystem event control method: StopTweenEventByName, PlayTweenEventByName, PauseTweenEventByName, ResumeTweenEventByName, RemoveTweenEventByName, StopAllTweenEvent, PlayAllTweenEvent, PauseAllTweenEvent, ResumeAllTweenEvent, RemoveAllTweenEvent.

+* About 30 type of Lerp mode are implemented: Linear Lerp, BounceInOut, InterpSinInOut...you can also design custom curve in UE4 editor if default implemented lerp mode didn't meet required.

+* Implemented PlayMode: Forward, Reverse and PingPong.

+* Use NumOfLoop, Duration, DelayInit and DelayLoop in TweenEvent parameter to control loop behavior.

+* Use bSweep, bTeleport, bCollideAndFinishEvent and SweepHitResult in TweenEvent parameter to control collision behavior.

 -----------------------
 Contact and Support
 -----------------------